skohub-io/skohub-editor/README.md

 ### Run in development mode
 ```
-npm start
+PORT=9004 npm start
 ```
-A development server will be running on [localhost:9090](http://localhost:9090)
+A development server will be running on [localhost:9004](http://localhost:9004).
+Omiting `PORT` will start the server at port 9090.

 ### Build for production
 ```